McIntoshLab1/homelab/docs/case-studies/dns.md

 ## Purpose
 Every device on the network needed DNS resolution, and ad blocking had to extend beyond browsers for devices that can't run a browser extension.
-The answer had to live at the network level, where a single resolver covers everything.
-The rollout is staged: client devices first, with router-level DNS for the rest of the LAN planned once the resolver has proven stable.
+The solution was at the network level, where a single resolver covers everything.
+The rollout is currently client devices first, with router-level DNS for the rest of the LAN planned once the resolver has proven stable.
 What wasn't obvious at the beginning was that this resolver would also need